-Narrative vs. Authenticity in a Post-Truth world
+Narrative vs. Authenticity

 Low Level reports, “something is REALLY wrong with bug bounty“.
 What’s going on, is that people are using AI to find bugs in software and submitting them to “bug bounty” websites operated by computer security researchers.
 The problem is that the AI is hallucinating code and calls to subroutines, and the bugs don’t actually exist.
 This is becoming a huge problem as more false reports are now being submitted than real reports, and human beings have to go and check just to make sure the bugs are real in the first place.